Skip to main content

 A professor addresses a lecture hall of students.
 He's holding a laptop that is open to a screen titled "Deep Learning."

-Examining the use of artificial intelligence in STEM graduate programs and its effect on fostering educational excellence and broadening impact
+Examining the use of artificial intelligence and its effect on fostering educational excellence and broadening impact

 • Client